liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/03-sync-desktop/02-install-configure-sync-desktop.markdown

 privileges.
 Upon launching the Windows application installer, you're prompted to choose an install location.
 Select an appropriate location and click *Install*.
 Sync automatically starts after the installation finishes.
-The first time Sync runs, you must configure it to connect and sync with @product@.
+The first time Sync runs, you must configure it to connect and sync with @sharepoint@.
 The configuration steps are shown below.

 | **Note:** You can upgrade previous versions of the desktop Liferay Sync client